mlange-42/go-ecs-benchmarks/README.md

 Comparative benchmarks for Go Entity Component System (ECS) implementations.

-> Disclaimer: This repository is maintained by the developer of
+> Disclaimer: This repository is maintained by the author of
 > [Arche](https://github.com/mlange-42/arche), an archetype-based ECS for Go.

 ## Benchmark candidates